Trees and treelike structures in dense digraphs: Introduction

 \begin{theorem} For all~$\Delta\in\bbn$ and $\alpha > 0$ there exists $n_0$ such that every digraph~$G$ of order $n\ge n_0$ with $\delta^0(G)\ge \bigl(\frac{1}{2}+\alpha\bigr)n$ contains every oriented tree $T$ of order~$n$ with~$\Delta(T)\le \Delta$. \end{theorem}

-By similar arguments we prove the following more general theorem for oriented trees.
+In fact we prove a stronger result (Theorem~\ref{t:treelike}), which allows the embedding of a large class of treelike graphs, and which implies both Theorem~\ref{t:KSS-analogue} and the more general embedding result for trees below.
 For this we define a bare path $P=p_1p_2\cdots p_n$ in a (di)graph $G$ to be a path whose internal vertices $p_2,\ldots,p_{n-1}$ each have degree~$2$ in (the underlying graph of)~$G$.